assemblee-virtuelle/semapps/website/docs/middleware/backup.md

       user: 'user', // Required for rsync and ftp
       password: 'password', // Required for rsync and ftp
       host: 'remote.server.com', // Required for rsync and ftp
-      port: null, // Required for ftp
+      port: null // Required for ftp
     },
     // Required only if you want to do automatic backups
     cronJob: {